Scope of our work

 The USCC provides training and support for review authors, trials search coordinators (TSCs), review group coordinators (RGCs), editors, handsearchers, consumers and others.
 Since 2002, a special focus of the Baltimore office has been the development, growth and support of a national coalition of consumer advocacy organizations whose members are educated in evidence-based healthcare decision making.

-The two offices of the USCC share many tasks, including:
+The three offices of the USCC share many tasks, including:

 - Supporting Cochrane entities with a coordinating base in the US or one of its reference countries.